IvanWoo/jpop-lyrics-analysis/README.md

 ### Work Flow

-1. Extract and store the lyrics locally. (get-lyrics.py)
+1. Extract and store the lyrics into SQLite database locally. (get-lyrics.py)
 2. Use Mecab, a morphological analysis engine, to splite the lyrics sentences into unit words. (morphological-analysis.py)
 3. Use cloud word to analyze and generate the cloud word image. (generate_word_cloud.py)